MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 ```

 The first row provides a comment with the IDs of the corresponding qubits in their significant order.
-The rest of the rows describe the probability amplitude of measuring the basis state vector $\ket{n}$ in both, cartesian and polar, formats.
+The rest of the rows describe the probability amplitude of measuring the basis state vector $\ket{n}$ in both Cartesian and polar formats.
 In detail for the first row:

 * **`∣0❭:`** this rows correspond to the `0` state vector
 * **`0.707107 +  0.000000 i`**: the probability amplitude in Cartesian format.